JensRantil/jensrantil.github.io/content/posts/2023-10-29_how-to-ask-good-questions.md

 ## First, do your research

-When I was in high school, I had a teacher in my programming class who joked that he did not know the programming language he was teaching.
-Our Principal had made a mistake in hiring someone for C++, when he was later told to teach the C programming language.
-Ignoring the fact that [C _mostly_ is a subset of C++][c-c++], his immediate response to most questions was
+When I was in high school, I had a teacher in my programming class who mostly did not know the programming language he was teaching.
+Our Principal had made a mistake in hiring someone to teach C++, when he was later told to teach the C programming language.
+Ignoring the fact that [C _mostly_used to be is a subset of C++][c-c++] (it's rarely anymore), his immediate response to most questions was:

 > "Have you tried googling for it?
 That's what all programmers do when they get
 > stuck."